Sage/carbon/docs/tutorials/carbon-rails/updating-data.md

 Note that we also get the CSRF token from the page, and add it to the POST call.

-Now lets update our view to use a `Form` which calls the new action on submit:
+Now let's update our view to use a `Form` which calls the new action on submit:

 ```js
 // ui/src/views/user/user.js